oneapi-src/oneTBB/cmake/README.md

 `HWLOC_VER` substring used above can be replaced with one of the three values: `1_11` for the `tbbbind` library configuration, `2` for the `tbbbind_2_0`, and `2_5` for the `tbbbind_2_5` library configuration.

-If you specify variables for several TBBBind versions, then all these versions may be built during one build session.
+If you specify variables for several TBBBind versions, then building process for all of these versions will be performed during single build session.

 Specify the `TBB_DISABLE_HWLOC_AUTOMATIC_SEARCH` to disable HWLOC libraries automatic search.